Geotechnical Engineering

 - The doctoral candidate submitting a justified application to withdraw from the programme.

-Dismissal from the programme implies that doctoral candidates cannot continue studying at the UPC and the closing of their academic record.
-This notwithstanding, they may apply to the academic committee of the programme for readmission and the committee must reevaluate them in accordance with the criteria established in the regulations.
+Dismissal from the programme means that the doctoral candidate cannot continue studying at the UPC and that their academic record will be closed.
+This notwithstanding, they may apply to the academic committee of the programme for readmission, and the committee must reevaluate the candidate in accordance with the criteria established in the regulations.

 Organization